philzook58/philzook58.github.io/_posts/2019-06-28-some-notes-on-drake-a-robotic-control-toolbox.markdown

-Returns a $latex 4\times 4$ transformation matrix between body 0 and 9 of the tree.
-The upper $latex 3\times 3$ block corresponds to a rotation matrix, and the last column a translation vector of the frame.
+Returns a $ 4\times 4$ transformation matrix between body 0 and 9 of the tree.
+The upper $ 3\times 3$ block corresponds to a rotation matrix, and the last column a translation vector of the frame.